2024 Look Ahead

 Overall, I find GPT to be a game changer when it comes to my personal workflow.
 It has allowed me to move rapidly from idea to strawman as well as providing me with solid documentation of my journeys down various rabbit holes.
 What was formerly a simple sketch and a handful of thoughts in a notebook is now instantly transformed into shareable, testable, and even monetizable ideas.
 I am currently experimenting with ChatGPT as an assistant to my learning design process.
 More on that in the coming days.

-With all this potential and buzz I thought it would be fun to ask ChatGPT what its thoughts were on learning development.
+With all this potential and buzz I thought it would be fun to ask ChatGPT what its thoughts were on learning and development.
 Below are some highlights.

 The similarities between how AI and employees learn